odrusso/jnl/README.md

 # jnl
-Pragmatic journelling webapp
+Pragmatic journelling webapp.
+No servers, no analytics, no tracking.

-# Stack
+## Stack
-Running React Native on AWS Amplify.
+React, hosted from S3 behind CloudFront.